Pet Loss Grief and Anger:

 Finding Yourself

 Never forget that you are angry because you deeply loved and now the one you loved is gone.
 You may be shocked when the intensity of your anger is in direct proportion to the intensity of your love for the pet who has died.
-Explore your anger because the more you allow the feelings to surface the more of yourself you will find.
-Mostly, it will be the pain of loss and your grief will change form again, not in circles going nowhere round and round, but in upward spirals of healing.
+Explore your anger because the more you allow the feelings to surface, the more of yourself you will find.
+Mostly, it will be the pain of loss, and your grief will change form again in the healing of your grieving heart.

 Related Reading